Ride-Sharing Accident Attorney Serving Indiana

 FAQ: What About Taxi Cabs?

-While this page is focused specifically on Uber accidents and other ride-sharing incidents, the attorneys at Eskew Law can also represent the victims of auto accidents involving taxi cabs, including pedestrians.
+While this page is focused specifically on Uber accidents and other ride-sharing incidents, the attorneys at Eskew Law, LLC can also represent the victims of auto accidents involving taxi cabs, including pedestrians.

-Have You Been Injured In An Indiana Uber Crash?
+Have You Been Injured In An Indianapolis Uber Crash?
 Schedule a Free Case Review Today

 Whenever possible, we will work hard to settle your claim out of court — in your best interest.
 If that isn’t possible, we’re ready and willing to take our clients’ cases all the way to trial.